frappe/bench/README.md

 Easy Setup
 ---------------------
+- We recommend using the newer [Beta Installer](#beta-installer) if your system supports it.
 - This is an opinionated setup with logging and SE Linux.
 So, it is best to setup on a blank server.
 - Supported for CentOS 6, CentOS 7, Debian 7 and Ubuntu 12.04 to 15.x
 - **Does not** work on Ubuntu 16.04, use the [Beta Installer](#beta-installer) instead